FAQs from Prospective Students

 Can recommenders be asked to email letters of recommendation to the Department?

 No. The Department does not accept letters of recommendation by email.
-They must be submitted online or sent by mail to the Graduate School.
+They must be submitted online or sent by email to the Graduate School (email@example.com).
 The Graduate School strongly encourages applicants and their references to submit their letters of recommendation supporting a candidate’s admission electronically through the application system.
 Electronic submission of application materials streamlines the review and admissions decision process for students.
-Sending paper copies of recommendation letters increases processing and review times for applications.

 What are minimum GPA and GRE score requirements?